Introduction

 %101011

-Underscores can be used within a number literal, and they don't affect the value the literal represents.
+Underscores can also be used within a number literal.
+They don't affect the value the literal represents, but they can make the number easier for the programmer to read.

 Identifiers